Bira/octopus-carnival/_drafts/wir-mm-4e-hook-horror.md

 Hook horrors are omnivorous, but prefer meat and are rumored to like drow meat more than other kinds.
-They live in total darkness and use echolocation to perceive their surroundings, though they also have functional eyes to see in brighter environments.
+They live in total darkness and use echolocation to perceive their surroundings, though they have functional eyes to see in brighter environments.
 The clicking noises they make are also used for communication, and smart explorers can listen for those to see if hook horrors are nearby.

 A group of hook horrors is called a "clan", and is led by its strongest egg-laying female.
 It ranges widely in the Underdark, with its members forming